Let Go of Anxiety

 Anxiety is learned by modeling from a parent or by not learning how to reassure ourselves.

-1. A loud sound, loud voices, or a thought, can trigger our adrenaline.
-When we rush or we think or say out loud, I've got to hurry, our body sends a surge of adrenaline to us so we can run there.
-Only, we are not running, so we don't need that burst of adrenaline.
-Adrenaline speeds up our heart rate, and our breathing, and it shuts down our digestion, and immune system.
+1. A loud noise, raised voices, or even a sudden thought can trigger our adrenaline.
+When we rush or think, or say out loud, "I’ve got to hurry," our body releases a surge of adrenaline to prepare us to run.
+The catch is, we’re not actually running, so we don’t need that burst.
+Adrenaline speeds up our heart rate and breathing while shutting down digestion and the immune system.
 Because it quickly becomes too much adrenaline, we begin to feel irritable and anxious.
 The stress cycle begins when adrenaline prepares us to fight or flee.
 The stress cycle ends with us feeling depleted or depressed.
 We are more apt to get sick when our stress cycle is running because our immune system is off.

 If we think the same thought, in any environment, 21 times in a row, our unconscious mind records it.
 Our unconscious brain is hard-wired to record the thoughts we think about, assuming the thoughts are important to our survival.
 Our brain doesn't discern whether the thought is true or not, only the number of times we think about it before it's recorded.
 The unconscious mind will then throw the thought out, in the same environment, to our conscious mind.